-LCP identifies how long it takes for the page’s main content to load.
+LCP (Largest Contentful Paint) is a metric focused on how long the page’s main content takes to load.
 The main content will typically be the hero image, video, or large paragraph of text.

-The measurement for LCP is taken from content located above the fold, which is what users initially see after loading the page.
+The measurement for LCP is taken from content located above the fold, which users initially see after loading the page.

 The largest element can sometimes change as the page loads.
 For instance, content can be added to the DOM, or the layout may change, resulting in the largest element being moved from the viewport.
 Consequently, another element can be considered the biggest.